Postgraduate research opportunities Unorthodox health activism in Britain after 1948

 • CV (up-to 3 pages)

-• 2 academic references – name and full contact details
+• two academic references with names and full contact details

 • all degree certificates and transcripts, to date